 “They [USA] are living beyond their means and shifting a part of the weight of their problems to the world economy… They [USA] are living like parasites off the global economy and their monopoly of the dollar.”

-The Russian retaliation against the dollar has several phases, including accumulation of gold bullion (in place of U.S. dollars) and development of global trade payments based on gold, an alternative to dollar systems.
+The Russian retaliation against the dollar has several phases, including the accumulation of gold bullion (in place of U.S. dollars) and the development of global trade payments based on gold, an alternative to dollar systems.

 From Jim Rickards’ Strategic Intelligence (Subscription Service)

-“Recently, and in a remarkable – but not unexpected – announcement, First Deputy Chairman of Russia’s Central Bank, Sergey Shvetsov announced that BRICS nations (Brazil, Russia, India, China and South Africa), are now working to create a unified system of gold trade.
+“Recently, and in a remarkable – but not unexpected – announcement, First Deputy Chairman of Russia’s Central Bank, Sergey Shvetsov announced that BRICS nations (Brazil, Russia, India, China, and South Africa), are now working to create a unified system of gold trade.